-A nationally recognized small-cap expert, Mr. Epstein has advised, governed, and invested in hundreds of small-cap companies.
+A globally recognized small-cap expert, Mr. Epstein has advised, governed, and invested in hundreds of small-cap companies.
 His capital markets and corporate governance acumen are products of a singular perspective – a former corporate attorney, operating executive, institutional investor, and, now, board advisor.
-As Bloomberg Businessweek commented regarding Mr. Epstein’s category-defining corporate governance book, “[a]ttention, directors of small-cap companies.
+As Bloomberg Businessweek commented regarding Mr. Epstein’s category-defining corporate governance book, “attention, directors of small-cap companies.
 Help is on the way.”

-Mr. Epstein has been featured in The Wall Street Journal, Bloomberg Businessweek and on CNN Presents, and has been quoted in, among others, Forbes, Agenda (Financial Times), Compliance Week, CBS Marketwatch, San Francisco Chronicle, Reuters, and American Bar Association Journal.
+Mr. Epstein has been featured in The Wall Street Journal, Bloomberg Businessweek and on Nasdaq Livestream and CNN Presents, and has been quoted in, among others, The Wall Street Journal, The Washington Post, Forbes, Agenda (Financial Times), Dagens Industri, Compliance Week, CBS Marketwatch, San Francisco Chronicle, Reuters, and American Bar Association Journal.
+In April 2018, Mr. Epstein was invited to provide small-cap capital markets testimony to the U.S. Securities and Exchange Commission.

-He is an active supporter of U.S. veterans and their families; all of his royalties from The Perfect Corporate Board are donated to Fisher House Foundation, and he serves as a mentor to retired military officers seeking board of directors positions through NACD’s “From Battlefield to Boardroom” initiative.
+He is an active supporter of U.S. veterans and their families; all of his royalties from The Perfect Corporate Board are donated to Fisher House Foundation.

-Mr. Epstein earned a Juris Doctor from Boston University, and a Bachelor of Arts, cum laude, from Vassar College.
+Mr. Epstein earned a Juris Doctor from Boston University School of Law, and a Bachelor of Arts, cum laude, from Vassar College.
 Preceding undergraduate study, he graduated from the American School in London.

 Adam has consistently supported our Board Development Program as a speaker sharing his unique perspective regarding the challenges of governing small-cap companies.
 He is one of the highest rated speakers at every session.
 We have been fortunate to benefit from his extensive knowledge on the realities of serving on small-cap boards and appreciate his contributions to our program.